yasmine813/yasmine813/README.md

 ### Software Engineer | Full-Stack Developer

-💻  Driven by creativity and a passion for software engineering — from robust backend architectures to intuitive web experiences.
+💻  Driven by creativity and a passion for software engineering — from robust backend architectures to intuitive mobile and web experiences.
 🌿 Constantly exploring new tools, frameworks, and best practices to grow as a full-stack developer.
-📬 Reach me at: yasmine.abderrahmen08@gmail.com
----
+📨 Contact: yasmine.abderrahmen@gmail.com

 ## 🧰 Languages & Tools